escalant3/ai-box/README.md

 ai-box
 ======

-A library to simulate artificial intelligence problems with Box2D
+A library to simulate agent based worlds with Box2D physics